The Ivatt C12 (GNR C2) Atlantic Tank Engines

 The last C12 Atlantic was withdrawn in 1958, and none survived into preservation.

-Craftsman sell an etched kit of the C12 for OO gauge (4mm scale).
-Wills 'Finecast' have also produced a 4mm scale kit, but current availability is unknown.
+Craftsman have sold an etched kit of the C12 for OO gauge (4mm scale) but availability is unknown.
+Southeastern Finecast and London Road Models both sell C12 kits for 4mm.

 Thank you to the P.H.
 Groom collection for permission to use the above photograph of BR No. 67397.